 A municipal charter is the legal document that defines the organization, powers, functions, and essential procedures of the city government.
 The charter also details the form of municipal government, of which there are historically five forms: council-manager, mayor-council, commission, town meeting and representative town meeting.

 Occuring in 34% of cities surveyed by International City/County Management Association (ICMA), this is the second most common form of government.
-It is found mostly in older, larger cities, or in very small cities, and is most popular in the Mid-Atlantic and Midwest.
-Cities with variations in the mayor-council form of government are New York, New York; Houston, Texas; and Minneapolis, Minnesota.
+It is found mostly (but not exclusively) in older, larger cities, or in very small cities, and is most popular in the Mid-Atlantic and Midwest.
+Cities with variations in the mayor-council form of government are New York, New York; Houston, Texas; Salt Lake City, Utah, and Minneapolis, Minnesota.

 The commission form of city government is the oldest form of government in the U.S., but exists today in less than 1% of cities.
 It typically occurs in cities with populations below 100,000, such as Sunrise, Florida and Fairview, Tennessee.